gohugoio/hugo/content/en/methods/shortcode/InnerDeindent.md

 This allows us to effectively bypass the rules governing [indentation] as provided in the [CommonMark] specification.

-Consider this markdown, an unordered list with a small gallery of thumbnail images within each list item:
+Consider this Markdown, an unordered list with a small gallery of thumbnail images within each list item:

 {{< code file=content/about.md lang=md >}}
 - Gallery one